 It is accessing therapy services online.
 Teletherapy is therapy through live video-conferencing.
-It is the same service you would receive in the office except you meet with your clinician from your desktop, laptop, tablet, or mobile device — it’s your choice!
-Telehealth is a wider term that includes all services provided via electronic communications including video conferencing, phone, email, text, and fax.
+It is the same service you would receive in the office, except you meet with your clinician from your desktop, laptop, tablet, or mobile device — it’s your choice!
+Telehealth is a broader term that includes all services provided via electronic communications, including video conferencing, phone, email, text, and fax.

 Telehealth is private and confidential.
-Teletherapy is done through a secure HIPAA compliant platform.
-The video sessions are not recorded and are as confidential as an in-office session.
+Teletherapy is done through a secure HIPAA-compliant platform.
+The video sessions are not recorded and are confidential as an in-office session.
 However, you must have a private space for your therapy appointment.
 Find a quiet location where you won't be interrupted by roommates, family members, coworkers, or other distractions.

 A clinician is only allowed to practice in the states they hold a license.
 This is true whether the sessions are in-office or video-conferencing.
 We are currently licensed in Ohio, Illinois, and Florida.
-At this time we are only seeing clients for psychotherapy whose primary address is in Ohio.
-Consultation and coaching is available for those in Ohio, Illinois, and Florida.
-Other than that though anywhere you can find a consistent internet connection and some privacy will do.
+At this time, we are only seeing clients for psychotherapy whose primary address is in Ohio.
+Consultation and coaching are available for those in Ohio, Illinois, and Florida.
+Other than that, anywhere you can find a consistent internet connection and some privacy will do.

 Some insurance plans do cover telehealth services.
 However, every policy is different, so it is best to call your insurance provider directly to inquire.

 Teletherapy can be quite convenient and save time.
-It can be done between classes or from the office without worrying about the commute.
+It can be done between classes or from the office without worrying about commuting.
 However, it isn't appropriate for everyone.
 Your clinician will discuss if it is a suitable choice.

 Yes, current clients may request a free trial.
-If you are curious or a bit apprehensive please schedule a 10-minute trial "appointment".
-This trial is not a therapy appointment and there won't be any charge for it.
+If you are curious or apprehensive, please schedule a 10-minute trial "appointment".
+This trial is not a therapy appointment, and there won't be any charge for it.
 It is just an opportunity to try the telehealth platform out for a few minutes.

-Current clients can login to their client portal to schedule online.
-If you prefer, just contact your provider and they can schedule the appointment for you.
+Current clients can log in to their client portal to schedule online.
+If you prefer, contact your provider, and they can schedule the appointment for you.

-Yes, consultations are available via video-conferencing.
+Yes, consultations are available via video conferencing.
 A consultation offers the opportunity to ask questions, discuss concerns, and prescreen for appropriate next steps but is not admission to treatment.
-No diagnosis is made, nor is medical necessity evaluated for during a consultation.
+No diagnosis is made, nor is medical necessity evaluated during a consultation.